mathigon/textbooks/content/divisibility/content.md

 assumption must be incorrect.

 ---

+## The Distribution of Primes

 > id: prime-test
 > goals: calculator
-> section: the-distribution-of-primes
+> section: distribution-of-primes

-## The Distribution of Primes

 The easiest way to check if a number is prime, is to try to divide it by all smaller integers.
 Computers can do this very quickly and efficiently.
 For _very